iqrasafdarr/MedVisionAI/README.md

 mri mri mri mri mri mri ...
 ```

-This behavior is explicitly documented as a limitation of the current implementation.
+This behavior is documented as a limitation of the current implementation.

-The observation highlights an important methodological issue:
+It demonstrates an important methodological consideration:

-> A general-purpose image-captioning model should not automatically be treated as a medical vision-language model.
+> **A general-purpose image-captioning model should not automatically be treated as a medical vision-language model.**

 Therefore, MedVisionAI does not transform the BLIP output into unsupported clinical claims.

-The raw generic description is kept separate from the trained classifier's prediction.
+The raw generic description remains separate from the trained classifier prediction.

 ---

 # 4. Controlled Multimodal Report

-The reporting component combines outputs from independently defined components.
+The reporting component combines independently generated outputs.

 ```text
                     BLIP